ViCCo-Group/dimpred_paper/README.md

-# :star2: DimPred - Similarites via Embeddings
+# :star2: DimPred - Similarities via Embeddings

 This is the code repository of the project `A high-throughput approach for the efficient prediction of perceived similarity of natural objects`.